 Just like a moisturizer that’s targeted towards uneven skin tone, dark circles, and fine lines, toners are targeted towards your specific skin needs.
 When picking a toner, look for one that has a formula suited for your specific skin type and concerns.

-Sensitive Skin: If you struggle with toners burning or not providing enough hydration- you just haven’t met the right one yet.
-If you have sensitive skin look for toners that are alcohol free and contain skin calming ingredients such as rosewater, chamomile, or aloe Vera.
+If you struggle with toners burning or not providing enough hydration- you just haven’t met the right one yet.
+If you have sensitive skin look for toners that are alcohol free and contain skin calming ingredients such as rosewater, chamomile, or Aloe Vera.
 If your skin is extremely sensitive, fragrance free options may be good to look for as well.